 They measure from 66 to 107 cm and weigh 5 to 14 kg.

 River otters are carnivores eating fish, turtles, frogs, crayfish, and insects.

 They live in aquatic habitats in the northern part of North America.
 Their lifespan is eight to nine years in the wild and fifteen to twenty years in captivity.

 The North Pacific right whale measures between 49-65 ft (15-17m) with a weight of 34-90 tons.

-Females grow larger than males, and both genders are almost identical in appearance to the North Atlantic right whale, although they can grow a little larger.
+Females grow larger than males, and both genders are almost identical in appearance to the North Atlantic right whale, although they can develop a little larger.

-They are one of the most critically endangered species of whale, with an estimated population of 400-500 in the world today.
+They are one of the most critically endangered whale species, with an estimated population of 400-500 today.